 Though I live close to Na Zátorce street, I don’t spend much time in that part of the neighborhood.
 It’s a beautiful, tree-lined boulevard of sprawling two- and three-story villas from the 1920s and ‘30s, when Czechoslovakia was a newly independent republic and one of the wealthiest countries in Europe.
 The street was out of my way, and more importantly out of my price range.
 I doubt if many Prague residents, even now, know it exists.

 I strolled casually down the sidewalk -- my camera slung around my neck -- and pretended to be just another clueless visitor who’d gotten separated from his tour group.
-I considered carrying a guidebook to complete the picture but figured that would be a bit extreme.
+I considered carrying a guidebook to complete the picture but figured that might be a bit extreme.
 My plan was to snap a few surreptitious photos from the street and tail it back home.

 When I got to no. 16, though, I was a little surprised.
 Instead of a spooky-looking villa, hidden behind gates and high hedges, the building that housed Rossotrudnichestvo’s offices looked very much like what it was supposed to be: a cultural center.
 The building had one of those arty, forward-looking ‘60s facades that all public institutions back then seemed to have.
 Kids were playing in the yard and a couple bored moms were sitting on a bench outside.